-Pressure and Temperature (P/T) Limits are limiting curves defined in plant’s Technical Specification.
+Pressure and Temperature (P/T) Limits are limiting curves defined in the plant’s Technical Specification.
 Each P/T limit curve defines an acceptable region for normal operation.
 10 CFR 50, Appendix G, requires the establishment of P/T limits for specific material fracture toughness requirements of the pressure boundary materials.
-The P-T limits are derived on the basis of linear elastic fracture mechanics (LEFM) analyses.
+The P-T limits are derived based on linear elastic fracture mechanics (LEFM) analyses.
 In these analyses, the minimum temperature necessary to ensure adequate margins against RPV failure is determined as a function of pressure.

-P/T are based on reactor vessel and head stress limitations and the need to preclude reactor vessel and head brittle fracture.
-The usual use of the curves is operational guidance during heatup or cooldown maneuvering, when pressure and temperature indications are monitored and compared to the applicable curve to determine that operation is within the allowable region.
+P/T is based on the limitations of the reactor vessel and head stress and the need to preclude reactor vessel and head brittle fracture.
+The usual use of the curves is operational guidance during heat up or cooldown maneuvering when pressure and temperature indications are monitored and compared to the applicable curve to determine that operation is within the allowable region.
 The curves used by operations also incorporate instrument error to ensure adequate safety margin.
 Because of the embrittling effects of neutron irradiation, the MPT curve will shift to the right over core life to account for the increased brittleness or decreased ductility.